Quick Start Guide¶

 --target-resolution 10

-In the case of referencing MRC files from single particle datasets use prep2d
+In the case of referencing MRC files from single particle datasets use prep2d instead.

-🎨 Annotating Segmentations for the Classifier with the Interactive GUI
+🎨 Annotating Segmentations for the Classifier with the Interactive GUI¶

 Launch an interactive labeling session to annotate the initial SAM2 segmentations and assign class labels.

-For transfering the data between machines, its recommended ziping (compressing) the zarr file prior to data transfer (e.g. zip -r training.zarr.zip training.zarr
+For transfering the data between machines, its recommended ziping (compressing) the zarr file prior to data transfer (e.g. zip -r training.zarr.zip training.zarr).

 After you download the anntoated JSON file, you can apply the annotations on the original zarr file.